March 5

 If I think about my life as a whole, it becomes overwhelming.
 If I think about today--what I need to do and when I need to do it--things become much simpler.
 If I think about trying to be kind for the rest of my life, I don't see how that can be done except in very general terms.
 If I think about how I can be kind today, I can think of very specific ways that I can accomplish that goal.
 And if I think about what I can do today to learn something new and potentially important, that, too, is do-able by reading a good article or part of a very good book that will teach me, or even by having a good conversation with someone who knows more than I (which is almost everyone!).

 You have a short lifespan ahead of you on this day.
 What will you do with it?
 Is it manageable?
 If you think of very specific things that you want to do with this day, I'm sure that you can make them happen.
 You can compliment someone you rarely compliment, you can encourage someone you normally don't encourage.
 You can watch a good documentary or read a good article.
-You can take a nice, vigorous walk and treat yourself to something nice.
+You can take a lovely, vigorous walk and treat yourself to something nice.

 We can only live our moments, not our years, and our days are full of moments that are just waiting to be used well, in ways that are fulfilling and wonderful.
 What will you do with your today?